How to search the land registers

 If you submit an online search request, your search results will be automatically emailed back to you within one day, unless you have requested return by fax or post.

-We manually process search requests within 5 business days and can email or fax the results, or alternatively have them ready for collection at Level 3 400 George St Brisbane, within this period.
+We manually process search requests within 5 business days and can email or fax the results within this period.

 Persons who request search results to be sent by post should allow at least 10 business days to receive them.